 Pursue your pregnancy Today

 No matter what you decide, the important thing to remember is that you are going to have a precious baby who will be loved.
 I decided to share the gender and not the name during pregnancy because that worked for us.
+If you prefer finding out gender but not telling anyone, that’s fine too!

 It was a great balance between including others in the pregnancy but also keeping part of it to ourselves.
 I loved being able to make the pregnancy more fun while still keeping the birth announcement exciting.